willymcallister/willymcallister.github.io/_articles/kirchhoffs-voltage-law.md

 The individual resistor voltages add up to the source voltage.
 This makes sense, and confirms our calculations.

+### Procedure: Adding element voltages around a loop

-Now we add up the voltages again, using a slightly different procedure: by "going around the loop."
+Now we add up voltages again, using a slightly different procedure: by "going around the loop."
 There's no new science here, we are just rearranging the same computation.

-### Procedure: Adding element voltages around a loop

 **Step 1.** Pick a starting node.